02

 Book A Call

 Colour palette and typography form the visual foundation of a brand.
-Once the mood board is approved, these elements are the first concrete steps towards building a recognisable identity.
+Once the mood board is approved, these are the first concrete steps towards building a recognisable and consistent identity.
 In India, several iconic brands are instantly identifiable through colour and type alone.
-Zomato’s red, Swiggy’s orange, Nykaa’s pink, Amul’s blue, and Tata’s deep blue all signal specific emotions and expectations before a single word is read.
-Colour and font choices influence how a brand is perceived across billboards, packaging, social media, and digital platforms, making them critical to long-term brand consistency and recall.
+Zomato's red, Swiggy's orange, Nykaa's pink, Amul's blue, and Tata's deep blue all signal specific emotions and expectations before a single word is read.

 A colour palette is a defined system of colours that a brand consistently uses across all touchpoints.
-This typically includes primary colours, which the brand is most closely associated with, supported by secondary and accent colours that add flexibility and depth.
-Typography works in a similar fashion as well.
-Brands usually define a primary font for headlines and key communication, along with secondary fonts for body copy or functional use.
-Together, colours and fonts operate at an atomic level, meaning every piece of communication, from a hoarding to an Instagram post, is built using these foundational elements.
+This typically includes primary colours, which the brand is most closely associated with, supported by secondary and accent colours that add flexibility and depth across different applications and formats.

-At Confetti, colour and font decisions are not made in isolation.
-Once a visual direction is established through mood boards, we explore different hues, saturation levels, and tints to build a colour system that aligns with the brand’s personality and positioning.
-Rather than finalising a palette on swatches alone, we apply these colours and fonts to real use cases early in the process.
+At Confetti, colour and font decisions are never made in isolation or finalised on swatches alone.
+Once a visual direction is established through the mood board, we explore different hues, saturation levels, and tints to build a colour system that aligns with the brand's personality, positioning, and practical requirements across print and digital formats.

-This includes creating dummy social media posts, packaging mock-ups, and basic marketing assets using proposed colour and font combinations.
-Seeing these elements in context allows both the team and the client to evaluate decisions based on how the brand will actually appear in the real world.
-The same approach is followed for typography, ensuring that readability, hierarchy, and tone are tested across formats before final approvals.
-This method grounds decision-making and significantly reduces ambiguity later in the design process.
+Rather than presenting a palette in the abstract, we apply colours and fonts to real use cases early in the process.
+This includes creating dummy social media posts, packaging mock-ups, and basic marketing assets using the proposed combinations.
+Seeing these elements in context allows both our team and the client to evaluate decisions based on how the brand will actually appear in the world, not how it looks as a swatch on a white slide.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna